 The almond croissants at Democratic Coffee Bar are well-known among foodies in Copenhagen.
-This library café come hipster hangout has perfected one of the ultimate treats of the pastry world: A multi-layered, super crunchy, mega fluffy croissant, which is twice baked.
+This library café come hipster hangout has perfected one of the ultimate treats of the pastry world: A multi-layered, super crunchy, mega fluffy croissant, which is twice-baked.
 The second time cut in half and filled with a warm, sweet, gooey cream of sugar and almonds and topped with almond flakes.
 Your brain screaming for one more piece will battle your arteries crying for a truce.

 Democratic Coffee Bar is located in the Danish public library in Krystalgade in the inner city.
 Apparently, the place was born as a result of the current owner hating the shitty coffee they used to serve here.
 By chance, Oliver was looking for a change in his life and the library was looking for a new person to run the coffee shop.
 The funniest part?
-He learned how to bake the croissants on YouTube!
+He learned how to bake croissants from watching YouTube!

 The earlier you show up the bigger the chances that there are any of the almond croissants left.
 I wouldn’t risk a late afternoon visit.
 If you come by just after they open you’ll add an extra element of awesomeness to the French deliciousness: fresh out of the oven warm.
 I’d like to thank my good friend Arve, aka Starvefood, for pointing me in the direction of Democratic Coffee Bar last year.
 Make sure to follow him on Instagram for weekly foodie tips in Copenhagen and the world.
 In turn, I believe I have passed the addiction on to Vinstudinen after bringing her here.
-At least, I’ve seen her return to the cream scene (pun intended) again and again.
-By chance, I even ran into her once, just about to bite into the flaky pâtisserie!
-Caught in action!
+At least, I’ve seen her return here again and again.